What's this comic about?

 Did you know there's a typo in the book?

 Have a question about a topic not covered here?
 Drop me an email!
 I'll try to keep this page updated as questions/suggestions roll in.
-Also, for minor or purely Chrispy-related questions, don't be afraid to ask me anything over on my Formspring account!
+Also, for minor or purely Chrispy-related questions, don't be afraid to ask me anything over on my Tumblr account!